The Healing Energy of the Child

 Whatever brings you to counselling, I will provide a safe, warm and understanding space.
-I am experienced in supporting clients with a wide range of issues including anxiety and panic, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
-I am passionate about the difference counselling can make… Read more
+I am experienced in supporting clients with a wide range of issues including anxiety and panic, generalised anxiety disorder, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
+I am passionate about the d… Read more

 Located in Bristol.